 If you are interested in discovering other places of History in Europe, feel free to read my following articles.
 All are great days out of London for groups of friends or family.

 - Bodiam Castle, Inside the Walls of a Medieval Castle – East Sussex, England

 - London Old Docks – Historic Pub, Food & Beer Tour – London, England

 - A Palace fit for a King, Hampton Court Palace – Surrey, England

-For any additional information or booking enquiries, you can visit the Irish Whiskey Museum Dublin site.
+For any additional information or booking inquiries, you can visit the Irish Whiskey Museum Dublin site.

-Have you been to Irish Whiskey Museum or any other Whisky Tours while in Dublin?
+Have you been to the Irish Whiskey Museum or any other Whisky Tours in Dublin?
 I would love to hear your experiences in the comments below.